riskframe/ai-rmm/framework/measure-2.5.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Measure 2.5
-## Measure 2.5: The AI system to be deployed is demonstrated to be valid and reliable.
-Limitations of the generalizability beyond the conditions under which the technology was developed are documented.
+> The AI system to be deployed is demonstrated to be valid and reliable.
+Limitations of the generalizability beyond the conditions under which the technology was developed are documented. [@playbook]

 ### Measure 2.5.1.
 Establish Validity and Reliability Criteria.